ng-Classic/ng-classic/aio/content/guide/service-worker-notifications.md

 </div>

-## More on Angular Classicservice workers
+## More on Angular Classic service workers

 You might also be interested in the following: